valle-xyz/merkle-tree-tutorial/README.md

 As you see, the test passes.
 So the last line of our test is enough to verify the data.

 Have a look at the proof and compare the entries to your first Merkle tree.
 You will find, these entries are leaves and branches of your first Merkle tree.
 You can draw a path from the value `alice@email.com` down to the root.
 The email address is hashed into its leaf.
 The leaf is then combined with other hashes on every level.
 These other hashes are packed together in the proof.
-The proof of a value thus consists of all other hashes that are necessary to arrive at the merkle root starting from its leaf.
+The proof of a value thus consists of all other hashes that are necessary to arrive at the Merkle root starting from its leaf.

 ![The proof of the first leaf](./images/proof.png)

-The combination of our value and the other hashes is sufficient to arrive at the merkle root.
+The combination of our value and the other hashes is sufficient to arrive at the Merkle root.
 This means, that you can use the proofs to _prove_ that the email is part of this Merkle tree.
 The proofs don't have to be written on the blockchain, they are only required as an input parameter for verifying a value.

 This is how simple it is to use a Merkle tree to verify data.